nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-rate.md

-A rate-based quantity, such as 30 ml per kilogram, can be expressed as a **rateRatio** with coded numerator and denominator values.
-Where the unit of measure for the ratio is defined within ucom, for example, ml per kilogram, it can also be expressed using the simpler **rateQuantity** structure.
+A rate-based quantity, such as 30 ml per hour, can be expressed as a **rateRatio** with coded numerator and denominator values.
+Where the unit of measure for the ratio is defined within ucom, for example, ml per hour, it can also be expressed using the simpler **rateQuantity** structure.

 ## Dosage.rateRatio ##